RithvikReddySiddenki/StreetDetector/README.md

-StreetDetector is a Next.js web application for real-time YOLOv5 object detection — running entirely in your browser using ONNX Runtime Web.
+StreetDetector
-No backend server is required; the detection happens client-side using WebAssembly.
+StreetDetector is a high-performance Next.js web application for real-time YOLOv5 object detection, executed entirely in the browser using ONNX Runtime Web.

-Features
+By leveraging WebAssembly, the application performs all inference client-side, eliminating the need for a backend server and ensuring low-latency, private, and portable execution.

-Client-side inference with YOLOv5m in ONNX format — no Python backend needed.
+Key Features

-Upload any image and detect objects directly in the browser.
+Fully Client-Side Inference – Runs YOLOv5m in ONNX format directly in the browser, with no Python backend required.

-Uses ONNX Runtime Web with WebAssembly for fast, portable execution.
+Instant Object Detection – Upload an image and detect objects immediately, without sending data to a server.

-Letterbox preprocessing to preserve aspect ratio when resizing images.
+Optimized Execution – Uses ONNX Runtime Web with WebAssembly for fast, cross-platform performance.

-Non-Maximum Suppression (NMS) to filter overlapping detections.
+Letterbox Preprocessing – Maintains the original aspect ratio when resizing images for detection.

-Draws bounding boxes and labels directly on the original image without dimming.
+Non-Maximum Suppression (NMS) – Reduces duplicate or overlapping detections for cleaner results.

-Responsive, large preview canvas for better visual clarity.
+Accurate Visualization – Draws bounding boxes and class labels directly over the original image without dimming or distortion.

-Displays detection scores with class names.
+Responsive UI – Large, adaptive preview canvas for enhanced visual clarity.

-Built with Next.js 13+ App Router.
+Detailed Results – Displays both detection scores and class names for identified objects.

-Deployed on Vercel for instant public access.
+Modern Framework – Built with Next.js 13+ App Router for scalability and maintainability.

-Footer credit for Rithvik Reddy Siddenki.
+Seamless Deployment – Hosted on Vercel for instant global access.

-Tech Stack
+Technology Stack
-Frontend: Next.js, TypeScript, Tailwind CSS
+Frontend Framework: Next.js, TypeScript, Tailwind CSS

 Model Execution: ONNX Runtime Web (WASM backend)

 Model: YOLOv5m (exported to ONNX)

-Deployment: Vercel
+Deployment Platform: Vercel